israel-deviants/hub-isra-frontend/README.md

 - OK.
 Component for user widget and connect/disconnect buttons
 - OK.
 Build components for NFT listing OK, Token listing, add token/nft, search, etc.
 - OK.
 Get projects from a NFT aggregator API (probably Coingecko)
-- Get projects from a token aggregator API (probably Coingecko)
+- Get tokens from aggregator API (Coingecko)
 - Make it pretty

 Build the backend
-- Generate a JWT from the signature in the frontend
+- OK.
+Generate a JWT from the signature in the frontend
 - Create the basic memory-stored service for: Login, Favorite projects CRUD
+- Implement the connection to the frontend
 - Change to database
 - Validate access token in other pages